 If you have been charged with a DWI, there may be options to avoid a conviction.
 Contact Georgetown DWI reduction attorney Michael J. Price to learn more about how you can challenge the charges.
 Michael J. Price has years of experience handling DWI cases, and he understands what it takes to obtain a reduction or a dismissal.

-Law Office of Price & Wiggins, P.C. represents clients in Georgetown and the surrounding areas in Williamson County, including Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.
+Law Office of Michael J. Price, P.C. represents clients in Georgetown and the surrounding areas in Williamson County, including Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.
 Call (512) 354-1880 to schedule a free consultation.
 Begin fighting your drunk driving charges today.

 Info on DWI Reduction